OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_posts/2018-09-23-setting-up.md

 Miniconda installer can be found [**here**](https://conda.io/miniconda.html).

 For Linux and Mac OS X miniconda installer downloads a .sh-file which needs to be run.
-After the miniconda is installed, you need to install jupyter with command
+After the miniconda is installed, you need to install Jupyter with command
 ```
 conda install jupyter
 ```